 One way to do this is to do a thorough background check, especially for individuals who hold positions involving access to confidential files and those who handle finances and predict financial risks.
 Not all businesses do this process now because it can be tedious.
 However, it’s worth the effort because you can see red flags early on in the hiring process to help you make the right decision.
-Moreover, consider setting up direct debit payments for various bills, like electricity and internet connection.
 With this, you can be sure that you will pay only the exact amount that you owe.

 Have a team of experts to do the decision making